-If there’s one lure that’s emerged as a bonafide gamechanger in the last few years of bass fishing, it’s the chatterbait.
+If there’s one lure that’s emerged as a bonafide game-changer in the last few years of bass fishing, it’s the chatterbait.
 Z-Man’s ChatterBait JackHammer StealthBlade is easily the most popular style of chatterbait available today for a number of reasons.
-You can fish this bait as slow or fast as you please and there’s also no limit to when or where it will catch fish.
+You can fish this bait as slow or fast as you please, and there’s also no limit to when or where it will catch fish.
 Why it’s such a productive fishing bait still remains a bit of a mystery to most anglers, but there’s one fact that you can count on: it works from the pre-spawn through the late spring season.

-If you’re not fishing with a tungsten style bait, it’s time that you start now.
+If you’re not fishing with tungsten-style bait, it’s time that you start now.
 The Picasso Tungsten Little Spotty Jig is by far the best all-around finesse jig that you can employ during the spring to probe shallow water cover and changes in the bottom.
-This jig might be less effective for fishing in clear water, but it is a good choice for fishing deeper water in the spring.
+This jig might be less effective for fishing in clear water, but it is a good choice for fishing in deeper water in the spring.
 The tungsten jig head is perfectly-shaped and designed to give you extra sensitivity so you can feel those subtle bites or when the jig ‘ticks’ against rocks or stumps along the bottom.
-Black and blue colored jigs are best for covering water that’s deeper in the spring.
+Black and blue colored jigs are best for covering water that's deeper in the spring.

-Topwater frogs and lures
+Topwater Frogs and Lures

 There’s nothing quite as exciting as the first topwater bite of the year when a bass explodes on the water’s surface on your bait.
-There’s no shortage to the different types of topwater fishing lures available to bass fishing experts today, but a select few will be more productive than others during the spring months before the summer heat sets in.
+There’s no shortage of the different types of topwater fishing lures available to bass fishing experts today, but a select few will be more productive than others during the spring months before the summer heat sets in.

 Bass will typically begin seeking frogs once the water starts to warm up close to 70 degrees in most areas.
-Using a subtle, yet lifelike style of frog lure like the Spro Dean Rojas Bronzeye Frog 65, you’ll be able to tap into a bass’ instinctual drive to attack a frog near heavy cover.
+Using a subtle yet lifelike style of frog lure like the Spro Dean Rojas Bronzeye Frog 65, you’ll be able to tap into a bass’ instinctual drive to attack a frog near heavy cover.
 Frogs are not going to be very productive until late spring, but you should start throwing this bait once the water temperature reaches about 60 degrees.

 The buzzbait once emerged decades ago as a true enigma among bass fishing lures.
-Nobody could truly pinpoint just why it was so effective at catching fish and it was even banned from tournaments for a spell.
+Nobody could truly pinpoint just why it was so effective at catching fish, and it was even banned from tournaments for a spell.
 The Molix Lover Buzz SS Mini Buzzbait is one of the top styles of buzzbait today that you should incorporate into your spring bass fishing arsenal.
 This smaller-profile buzz delivers the tight, bubbling movement along the water surface that drives bass crazy in the spring, summer, and fall.